Raitoning/UL-TinyRenderer/README.md

 # Roadmap
 - [X] Render a single arbitrary line.
-- [ ] Load an .obj file.
+- [X] Load an .obj file.
-- [ ] Do a simple wireframe rendering without projection.
+- [X] Do a simple wireframe rendering without projection.
-- [ ] Fill a triangle.
+- [ ] Fill triangles with a random color.
 - [ ] Do a "solid" render of an .obj file.
 (Triangles filled, no textures)
 - [ ] Add a projection function.
 - [ ] Add diffuse texture rendering.
 - [ ] Add a lighting pass.
 - [ ] Add additionnal map passes. (normal, bump, etc...).